-Dismayed Lee quit South Africa 'because of my weight'
+Batter Lee quit South Africa 'because of weight'

 'As a woman, that breaks me'

-Lee was asked by CSA to return to South Africa for further tests, with the threat that she could be denied a no-objection certificate (NOC) to participate in domestic leagues around the world.
+Lee was asked by CSA to return to South Africa for further tests, with the threat that she could be denied a no objection certificate (NOC) to participate in domestic leagues around the world.

 "Our contracts state that if you don't make the fitness, they can pull your NOC," she said.